-- 11.7.1.
-Sidewalks shall be required on all roads that are classified as major or minor collectors and on state highways.
+- 11.7.1.1.
+Internal sidewalks shall be required on all commercial projects and internal subdivision roadways where lots are one (1) acre or less. on all roads that are classified as major or minor collectors, and on state highways.
 Sidewalks shall be required on all commercial developments and in subdivisions containing lots one (1) acre or less.
 Sidewalks shall be constructed on each side of the roadway to be developed unless otherwise provided through an approved pedestrian circulation plan. - 11.7.2.
-Sidewalks shall be designed and constructed in accordance with F.D.O.T.
-Standards except as modified herein and meet requirements set forth in the Florida Accessibility Code. - 11.7.3.
-The minimum sidewalk width shall be five (5) feet on major and minor collectors, with six (6) feet provided in area areas of high pedestrian travel such as near schools, parking facilities, shopping center, and transportation facilities.
-Sidewalks provided on local roads shall be a minimum of four (4) feet in width.
+Sidewalks and trails shall be designed and constructed in accordance with F.D.O.T.
+Standards except as modified herein and meet requirements set forth in the Florida Accessibility Code.
+ADA mats within Nassau County right-of-way shall be yellow in color and installed using "wet-set" concrete method to avoid premature failure and tripping hazards. - 11.7.3.
+The minimum sidewalk width shall be five (5) feet, with six (6) feet provided in areas of high pedestrian travel such as near schools, parking facilities, shopping center, and transportation facilities.
 Handicap ramps are required on all curb and gutter sections.
-If an objection is unavoidable, the sidewalk shall be widened to compensate for the obstruction. - 11.7.4.
-Sidewalks should be placed as far as possible from the roadway travel lane as practical.
-If right of way constraints require the Where a sidewalk to abutabuts curb and gutter or is used as a parking wheel stop, the minimum sidewalk width shall be six (6) feet.
+If an objection obstruction is unavoidable, the sidewalk shall be widened to compensate for the obstruction.
+Trails shall be a minimum of ten (10) feet. - 11.7.4.
+Sidewalks and trails should be placed as far as possible from the roadway travel lane as practical.
+Where a sidewalk abuts curb and gutter or is used as a parking wheel stop, the minimum sidewalk width shall be six (6) feet.
 Utility strips should be considered in determining the location of the sidewalk to better serve the needs of the pedestrian traffic as well as the utility companies and to increase roadway safety.
 Location of roadway signs and signal poles should also be a consideration in establishing sidewalk location. - 11.7.5.
-Sidewalks, bicycle paths, or multipurpose trails shall be provided at the time of construction or reconstruction along roads which provide access from neighborhoods to county parks. - 11.7.6.
-In residential subdivisions, sidewalks shown on the approved engineering plans or otherwise required to be constructed within or adjacent to the common areas shall be installed by the developer and approved by the county prior to recording the subdivision plat.
-Alternatively, construction of these sidewalks may be deferred until the county inspects the subdivision for final approval, In that event, the construction of said sidewalks shall be included in the construction bond for the plat.
+Sidewalks, bicycle paths, or multipurpose trails shall be provided at the time of construction or reconstruction along roads which provide access from neighborhoods to planned or existing County parks and public schools. - 11.7.6.
+In residential subdivisions, sidewalks shown on the approved engineering plans or otherwise required to be constructed within or adjacent to the common areas shall be installed by the developer and approved by the County prior to recording the subdivision plat.
+Alternatively, construction of these sidewalks may be deferred until the County inspects the subdivision for final approval.
+In that event, the construction of said sidewalks shall be included in the construction bond for the plat.
 The bond shall include an amount equal to one hundred fifteen (115) percent of the costs of constructing uninstalled sidewalks lying in or adjacent to common areas.

 In residential subdivisions where lots have an area of one (1) acre or less, construction of sidewalks across individual residential lots, as shown on the approved engineering plans, may be deferred until the house on the individual lot is installed.
 However, the sidewalk across an individual lot shall be constructed prior to the issuing of a certificate of occupancy for the house on the particular lot when the engineering plans show a sidewalk is required for that lot.
 This requirement shall be stated in the Declaration of Covenants and Restrictions of the subdivision, or by other instrument of record which runs with title to the particular lot or lots.
-Nothing in the ordinance shall be construed to create an obligation on the part of the county to construct any sidewalk.
+Nothing in the ordinance shall be construed to create an obligation on the part of the County to construct any sidewalk.